cloudquery/cloudquery/website/pages/docs/advanced-topics/using-an-offline-license.md

 ## Using the Offline License

-To use the offline license, you'll need to place the `.cqlicense` file (or files, as you can have many) into a common directory.
+To use the offline license, you'll need to place the `.cqlicense` file (or files, as you may have more than one) into a common directory.
 Then, when running `migrate` or `sync` commands, include the `--license` flag with the path to the directory containing the license files, or directly point it to a single license file.

 For example: